nfriedly/nfriedly.com/src/documents/techblog/2010-07-13-swf-for-javascript-cross-domain-flash-cookies.html.md

 * Do not set `display:none` on the swf or any of it's parent elements, this will cause the file to not render and the timeout will be fired.
 Disable debug and it will be rendered off screen.
 * The error `this.swf.set is not a function` has been known to occur when the FlashFirebug plugin is enabled in Firefox / Firebug...

-### Patches
+### Bugs and patches

-Although my JS is solid, my Flash / ActionScript skills leave something to be desired.
-Patches to either are more than welcome at <a href="http://github.com/nfriedly/Javascript-Flash-Cookies">github</a> (preferred), or just send me an email.
+Bug reports and patches are always welcome at <a href="http://github.com/nfriedly/Javascript-Flash-Cookies">github</a> (preferred), or just send me an email.
+I'll also consider new features, but I'm generally going to prioritize keeping this library small and simple, so most new features will be refused.

-### Featured Deployments

-If you're using SwfStore in a production site, feel free to send me an email with a link to the site.
-Reciprocal links are not required, but are always appreciated.

 [zip]: http://github.com/nfriedly/Javascript-Flash-Cookies/zipball/master